1. Editor’s Note

 3. Installation view of Navjot Altaf: Pattern at Ishara Art Foundation, 2022.
 Image courtesy Ishara Art Foundation.
 Photo by Ismail Noor/Seeing Things.

-I.W.: Your work is very tied to feminist ideas.
+I.W.: Your work is also informed by feminist thought.
 Could you unpack the term for us and what it meant to be a feminist artist in India in the 70s and 80s?

-Around the same time in the late 80s, I came across a book called Vision and Difference by art historian Griselda Pollock, which left a deep imprint on me.
-I was also looking at all the social movements in India and understanding [feminism] through them.
+Around the same time, I came across a book called Vision and Difference by art historian Griselda Pollock, which left a deep impression.
+I was also looking at all the social movements in India and understanding feminism through them.
 I learned from writings on women in Southeast Asia from an academic, historical point of view.
-I started to think about questions like what feminism meant in India, in the art world, or around the world.
-Even though I was criticized for that women's group show, I did the right thing.
-I was looking at this movement from a collective and collaborative perspective, thinking about how we could come together as artists to spark debate, raise awareness and give exposure to artists who were previously not exposed to the art market.
-Every action, or every exposure, opens up your own thinking.
-I also became increasingly interested in non-linear, non-patriarchal sources of knowledge, which greatly impacted me and nourished my art practice.
+I started thinking about what feminism meant in India, in the art world, and around the world.
+I also became increasingly interested in non-linear, non-patriarchal sources of knowledge, which nourished my thought and art practice.

 It is very interesting to know that even though the term ‘feminism’ was coined in France in 1974, the Chipko Movement took place in India around the same time.
 Hundreds of women in Uttarakhand [state in northern India] protested against the forest department that wanted to cut trees.
 It was recognized as our first social and ecological movement much later.